Jason Isaacs

 Biography of Jason Isaacs

 Jason Isaacs is a popular British actor of Jewish heritage who rose to international fame for his portrayal of Lucius Malfoy in the iconic Harry Potter film franchise.
-While the actor boasts a filmography of over sixty diverse and standout performances, it was his portrayal of the ominous Death Eater that became his calling card and happy ticket to the world of cinema.
+While the actor boasts a filmography of over sixty diverse and standout performances, it was his portrayal of the sinister Death Eater that became his calling card and launched his global stardom.

 Jason Isaacs